terrier-org/terrier-core/doc/dfr_description.md

 The query expansion mechanism extracts the most informative terms from the top-returned documents as the expanded query terms.
 In this expansion process, terms in the top-returned documents are weighted using a particular DFR term weighting model.
 Currently, Terrier deploys the Bo1 (Bose-Einstein 1), Bo2 (Bose-Einstein 2) and KL (Kullback-Leibler) term weighting models.
 The DFR term weighting models follow a parameter-free approach in default.

-An alternative approach is Rocchio’s query expansion mechanism.
+An alternative approach is Rocchio's query expansion mechanism.
 A user can switch to the latter approach by setting `parameter.free.expansion` to `false` in the `terrier.properties` file.
-The default value of the parameter beta of Rocchio’s approach is `0.4`.
+The default value of the parameter beta of Rocchio's approach is `0.4`.
 To change this parameter, the user needs to specify the property rocchio\_beta in the `terrier.properties` file.

 Fields
 ------